 Many of the initial expenses are just one-time purchases: coop, fencing, watering system and feeders.
 This backyard chickens for beginners guide can give you confidence through the process of raising hens.

 What are backyard chickens?

-This is a rather trending backyard project today as people are more concerned where their food comes from.
-Raising chickens in their own backyard give people more control of the quality of eggs produced – perhaps they choose to free range the chickens or feed them with organic feeds only.
-This significantly increases the health factor of the eggs and also the meat from the chicken.
+Perhaps they choose to free range the chickens and/or to feed them with organic feeds only.
+Both of these choices will significantly increase the health factor of the eggs and also the meat from the chicken.

 Chickens are easy to feed

-They are easy to take care of.
-Adult chickens can be housed in a DIY chicken coop and if you prefer to free range them you can also integrate a chicken run with the coop.
-The chickens only need a steady supply of water and nutritious food.
+You can shelter (best chicken coops) and house adult chickens in a DIY chicken coop and if you prefer to free range them, you can also integrate a chicken run with the coop.

 There are a few pointers you need to consider when you plan to raise backyard chickens for beginners in your backyard.
 These tips can make it a lot easier for you to start and sustain your chickens.
-This project can be a short term engagement but to better maximize the chickens you might want to keep them longer.
+Something to consider is how many chickens you want to have and how much room they will have.